JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 We have now created a scheduled task.
 ### Part 7: Writing an Analytics Rule
+Writing an Analytics Rule will allow us to setup automatic incident alerts in Sentinel.
+This will streamline incident response and reduce investigation and remediation times.

-Navigate to Sentinel portal and in 'Analytics', create a 'Scheduled query rule':
+1. Navigate to Sentinel portal and in 'Analytics', create a 'Scheduled query rule':

 ![[Pasted image 20240808123102.png]]

-Give the Analytics Rule a name and description:
+2. Give the Analytics Rule a name and description:

 ![[Pasted image 20240808123339.png]]

-We can run a simple query to test if we have data connectivity for this EventID.
+3. We can run a simple query to test if we have data connectivity for this EventID.
 Note the EventData, we will use this in the next step:

 ```
 Security Event